A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research

-This model, which integrates LSTM with CGAN, learns the spatiotemporal distribution of taxi hotspots to generate accurate predictions.
+This model LSTM-CGAN, which integrates LSTM with CGAN, learns the spatiotemporal distribution of taxi hotspots to generate accurate predictions.
 Moreover, \cite{zhou2020variational} proposed a Bayesian framework that combines VAEs with GNNs for robust traffic prediction.
 The model benefits from the generative capabilities of VAEs and Normalizing Flow to capture multimodal traffic data distributions, addressing the uncertainty and complexity of road sensor networks.
-Recently, \cite{mo2022trafficflowgan} successfully combined normalizing flows, GANs, and physics-informed deep learning to generate realistic traffic data while quantifying uncertainty.
-The model uses the normalizing flow model as the generator within the GAN framework to explicitly estimate data likelihood.
-Additionally, physics-informed deep learning is employed to integrate traffic domain knowledge, ensuring that the model adheres to the laws of traffic flow in data estimation.